 A friend of mine who was arriving a day later I adviced to get an Orange prepaid sim card for Egypt so I could compare.
 As expected his network was constantly stronger than mine, especially inside buildings.
 Etisalat network performance inside buildings was actually pretty poor and that was in Cairo, imagine outside of the capital.
 Therefore I would not recommend an Etisalat prepaid sim card for Egypt.

 In fact, Vodafone has the best cellphone network in Egypt so a Vodafone prepaid sim card for your Egypt trip is definitely not a bad choice.
 At Cairo Airport they are slightly more expensive than Orange and Etisalat, but if you want the best performance then buying a Vodafone sim card for Egypt is your best bid.
-Read more about it in my article about the best prepaid sim card in Egypt.
+Read more about it in my article about the best prepaid sim card in Egypt in 2024.

 Enjoy your trip to Egypt!